 That said, you shouldn’t rely entirely on copying competitors.
 You should also try to establish your own identity – as long as the hashtags still make sense for your business.

-Choosing A Hashtag Strategy
+Choosing An Effective Hashtag Strategy

 Another tactic is to let trending hashtags dictate your content.
 But you can still plan content ahead of time.
 Live TV events and festive holidays are both things which are likely to generate trending hashtags.
 Other novelties like national days for products (like National Baked Beans Day) often lead to a lot of people posting and searching for the same hashtags.
 The upside of using hashtags like these in your posts is that it increases their discoverability, but the downside is that a lot of other marketers will be using the same idea and the competition will be high.